tjsoftworks/JumpCloudAPI/README.md

 ## Tags

 The Tags section of the JumpCloud API allows you to add, retrieve, delete, and modify Tags.
 Tags are used to associate system users to systems and visa-versa.
-For example if you have system A and user A both associated to Tag A then system user A will be able to login to system A. If either the system or system user are removed from the Tag access will denied for system user A to system A.
+For example if you have system A and user A both associated to Tag A then system user A will be able to login to system A. If either the system or system user are removed from the Tag access will be denied for system user A to system A.

 For more information about tags see: [How to Use Tags](http://support.jumpcloud.com/knowledgebase/articles/295858-how-to-use-tags)